peterjc/thapbi-pict/docs/examples/endangered_species/pooled.rst

 =========================================================

-We have very briefly reviewed the output of each of the animal and plant markers, noting many have no sequences at the THAPBI PICT default minimum abundance threshold.
+We have very briefly reviewed the output of each of the animal and plant markers, noting some have no sequences at the THAPBI PICT default minimum abundance threshold.
 Now we discuss the pooled results produced by the ``run.sh`` shell script (which literally pooled the markers for each sample by concatenating the intermediate files together).